![]() |

 Eva moves through the drawbridge:

-Al is bringing the fish boat EVA down from its winter cradle at Finn Slough for the summer.
-To get through the bridge to Gilmour Island it is necessary to remove five planks, so David is lifting the last one just in time.
+Here Al is bringing the fish boat EVA down Finn Slough from its winter cradle for the summer.
+To get through the drawbridge over to Gilmour Island it is necessary to remove five planks, so David is lifting the last one just in time.
 Hear that sound?
-It is the sound of EVA's classic make and break Easthope gas engine.
+That's the distinctive pop-pop pop-pop of EVA's classic make and break Easthope gas engine.

 There are more EVA and Slough videos here.